BhanuJodha/Stop-Watch/Readme.md

 INTRODUCTION
 ------------

-This is a simple timmer watch which have some basic functionality like :-
+This is a simple stop watch which have some basic functionality like :-
     * Start the timer
     * Pause/Stop the timer
     * Reset the timer